-CH 405 Fundamentals of Physical Chemistry A one-semester survey of physical chemistry for students not intending to pursue advanced work in chemistry.
-Topics include an introduction to thermodynamics, phase equilibria, chemical equilibrium, electrochemistry, kinetics, atomic structure, bonding, and molecular spectroscopy.
+CH 405 Fundamentals of Physical Chemistry

+A one-semester survey of physical chemistry for students not intending to pursue advanced work in chemistry.
+Topics include an introduction to thermodynamics, phase equlibria, chemical equilibrium, electrochemistry, kinetics, atomic structure, bonding, and molecular spectroscopy.
 Prerequisites: MA 211 and PY 206 or concurrent enrollment therein.
+3:3:4

-3:3:4 CH 407 Physical Chemistry I An introduction to quantitative chemical theory.
+CH 407 Physical Chemistry I

+An introduction to quantitative chemical theory.
 The primary emphasis will be in the areas of thermodynamics will be applied to phase and chemical equilibria.
-Pre-requisites: CH 108, PY 206 and MA 211.
+Prerequisites: CH 108, PY 206 and MA 211.
 Co-requisite: MA 212.
+3:3:4

-3:3:4 CH 408 Physical Chemistry II A continuum of quantitative chemical theory.
+CH 408 Physical Chemistry II

+A continuum of quantitative chemical theory.
 Topics covered will include the chemical kinetics and quantum chemistry.
 Modern theories of atomic and molecular structure will be investigated.
+Prerequisites: CH 407 and one of the following: MA 213, MA 302, or MA 311.
+3:3:4

-Pre-requisite: CH 407.
-3:3:4 CH 429 Advanced Analytical Chemistry Advanced methods of chemical analysis stressing, but not limited to, the instrumental techniques.
+CH 429 Advanced Analytical Chemistry

+Advanced methods of chemical analysis stressing, but not limited to, the instrumental techniques.
 An in-depth study of the theory of electrochemical measurements, spectroscopic techniques, and chromatographic theory will be covered.
 Students will be introduced to several modern techniques including Raman, X-ray, and flame and furnace atomic absorption spectroscopy, thermal methods analysis and NMR techniques.
 Some applications of advanced methods of classical analysis will be covered.
-Pre-requisites: CH 318, CH 329.
-3:4:4 CH 440 Organic Synthesis In depth study of various classes of reactions on different classes of organic compounds.
+Prerequisites: CH 318, CH 329.
+3:4:4

+CH 440 Organic Synthesis

+In depth study of various classes of reactions on different classes of organic compounds.
 Applications of those reactions in synthesis and retrosynthesis of natural products and importance of medicinal chemistry.
 Lab involved multistep procedures and qualitative analysis of organic compounds based on their chemical properties.
-Pre-requisite: CH 318.
-3:6:5 CH 451 Internship to Chemistry Practical work in chemistry in an industrial, academic or other professional setting.
+Prerequisite: CH 318.
+3:6:5

+CH 451 Internship to Chemistry

+Practical work in chemistry in an industrial, academic or other professional setting.
 Prior to the start of work, the department must approve the internship.
 Variable credit: 1-6 hours.

-CH 490 Research in Chemistry Open to advanced chemistry majors with permission of the instructor.
+CH 490 Research in Chemistry

+Open to advanced chemistry majors with permission of the instructor.
 Variable credit: 1-3 hours.